YorikHansen/ProtocolDroid/README.md

 ## Features

+### CodeMirror Tweaks

+The script adds some tweaks to the CodeMirror instance, that is used by HedgeDoc.

+#### Options

+- `custom-font`: What font should be used in the editor (defaults: `"JetBrains Mono", "Fira Code", "Hack", "Menlo", "Monaco", "Source Code Pro", "Courier New", "Consolas", monospace`)

 ### Custom Logo Overlay

 The script adds a custom logo overlay to the HedgeDoc editor.
 The logo is displayed in the top right corner of the editor and can be configured in the script.